 DKIM keys are long strings of random-appearing data and can quickly get wrong in DNS.
 Even a simple copy/paste issue will cause legitimate email messages to fail DKIM.

 Managing DKIM keys

-Domain owners need to track the age of specific DKIM keys so they can rotate them regularly.
+Domain owners need to track the age of specific DKIM keys to rotate them regularly.
 In many cases, this is not happening.
-And while senders could manually create individual DKIM key records for each email service they use, they often don’t, meaning all services use the same key, making tracking impossible.
+And while senders could manually create individual DKIM key records for each email service they use, they often don’t, meaning all services use the same key—making tracking impossible.

-For domains using multiple cloud sending services, a separate set of DKIM keys should be used.
-Otherwise an error in importing keys into DNS can block all services using that key pair.
+A separate set of DKIM keys should be used for domains using multiple cloud-sending services.
+Otherwise, an error in importing keys into DNS can block all services using that key pair.

 Making the best use of DKIM

-DKIM offers strong security in the right context.
-We recommend only using DKIM in the context of DMARC, which adds the requirement of Alignment.
-Alignment means that in order for SPF or DKIM to be used to pass DMARC, the domain in either the Return-Path: for SPF or the domain associated with the DKIM key are the same as the domain that the recipient sees in the From: address.
+DKIM offers strong security in the proper context.
+We recommend only using DKIM in the context of DMARC, which adds the Alignment requirement.
+Alignment means that in order for SPF or DKIM to be used to pass DMARC, the domain in either the Return-Path (for SPF or the domain associated with the DKIM key) is the same as the domain that the recipient sees in the From address.

 Want to ensure better protection for your email sending?
 Make DMARC enforcement a priority.
 We can help.
 Valimail will automate DMARC without any required DNS updates.
 We’ll keep your domain security safe and up-to-date.